Ruby Mace: Leicester City (loan)

 On 28 January 2023, Mace joined Leicester City on loan for the remainder of the 2022–23 season, and was credited with playing an important role in helping Leicester avoid relegation.

-She made her debut for the club against Reading in the FA Cup on 29 January 2023, and on May 21, 2023, was sent off against West Ham United for a second yellow card.
+She made her debut for the club against Reading in the FA Cup on 29 January 2023, and on 21 May 2023, was sent off against West Ham United for a second yellow card.

 Leicester City

 On 20 July 2024, Mace re-joined Leicester City signing a two-year deal, having rejected offers from Spanish side Atlético Madrid and Women's Super League clubs, including Chelsea.

 Everton

 On 3 September 2025, Everton announced that Mace had signed for the Liverpool-based club, breaking a club record for her transfer fee.
 She initially signed on a three-year contract with the Blues, stating that the opportunity to play at Goodison for an ambitious club were key reasons to her wanting to join Everton.
+On 21 May 2026, she was announced as Young Player of the season.